FOREX-Dollar edges lower ahead of Fed's Powell comments

 World FX rates https://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, additional reporting by Ankur Banerjee in Singapore Editing by Gareth Jones)
+(Reporting by Iain Withers, additional reporting by Ankur Banerjee in Singapore; Editing by Gareth Jones and Alison Williams)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.